February 28, 2022

 Ecological interdependence involves uncertainty, long-range cause and effect relationships, thresholds and discontinuities, a scale of impact that is reaching limits in some areas, a close connection with the processes of economic globalisation, a geography of impact that cuts across national jurisdictions and an incidence of impact that reflects power relations.
 For all of these reasons it requires a qualitatively different form of global response.This paper looks at the challenge of environmental governance from four distinct but related perspectives-the ecological, the economic, the ethical and the decision making challenges that need to be addressed by the governance mechanism

 The question this paper asks is whether the institutions and the mechanisms for coordinating national actions are adequate for the challenge of sustainable development.
 The immediate answer is obvious-they are not because the world is not any closer to the path of sustainability than when we started this journey forty years ago.
 Yes there is some advance in awareness amongst citizens, corporations and governments.
 There are some hopeful signs of change in the energy and material intensity of production and in green consumerism.
 But the world is still very far from accepting the fundamental changes in production and consumption that sustainable development requires.
-The core issues of finance and technology for sustainable development remain as contentious as they have always been.
 The paper lays out the changes required for addressing these shortcomings.

 What is the principal challenge facing humanity in the twenty-first century?
 Is it the challenge of lifting billions out of poverty into a life of dignity?
 Or is it one of ensuring that we do not transgress the boundaries beyond which the risks of cata- strophic environmental change are unacceptably large?
 In my view the word ‘or’ in the previous question is misleading.
 The two challenges are now so connected that coping with one requires that we cope also with the other.
 That is what sustainable development is all about – how poverty eradication and environmental protection can be mutually supportive.